mike-north/ember-octane-workshop/notes/15-fowarding-routes-simulating-api-responses.md

 Similarly when a user tries to visit the `index` route under the `teams` or the `team` route, the user should be conditionally forwarded to different routes.

-For `teams` route, if there is at least 1 team, the first team should be automatically displayed.
+For the `teams` route, if there is at least 1 team, the first team should be automatically displayed.
 Else, the index route is displayed with an appropriate message saying that that are no teams to display.

-Add an `index` child route for `teams` route, at [`../app/routes/teams/index.js`](../app/routes/teams/index.js):
+Add an `index` child route for the `teams` route, at [`../app/routes/teams/index.js`](../app/routes/teams/index.js):

 ```diff
 +   import Route from '@ember/routing/route';